Ip Man 2: Plot

 News of Hung's death spreads throughout the city, enraging the Chinese populace.
-Wallace's superior scolds him for the turn of events and Wallace then arrests and tortures Ip's friend, newspaper editor Leung Kan, for publishing the news; Fatso intervenes and releases him with no charges.
+Wallace's superior officer reprimands him over the recent events; incensed, Wallace arrests and tortures Ip's friend, newspaper editor Leung Kan, for publishing the news; Fatso intervenes and releases him with no charges.
 A press conference is held the following day, where Wallace lies about Hung's death being accidental and Twister announces that, in order to clear his name, he will accept a challenge from any Chinese martial artist.
 However, he continues to disrespect the Chinese and boasts that none of them have the courage to face him.
 Ip arrives and challenges Twister to a fight, while Fatso secretly meets with Kan and offers him compromising information on Wallace.
 As his pregnant wife goes into labor, Ip prepares for his match with Twister.

-The match starts badly for Ip due to his unfamiliarity with Western boxing, allowing Twister to knock him down several times, but he gradually manages to use his Wing Chun techniques and superior speed to even the odds.
+Due to his unfamiliarity with Western boxing, Ip is initially at a severe disadvantage, allowing Twister to knock him down several times.
+However, he gradually manages to use his Wing Chun techniques and superior speed to even the odds.
 During the match, Wallace and his allies attempt to rig the match in Twister's favor, refusing to penalize him for an illegal hit and issuing a ruling that Ip cannot use kicking attacks or he will be disqualified.
-After seeing visions of Hung and remembering his advice to focus on weakening Twister rather than trade blows with him, Ip switches up his strategy, crippling Twister's arms and eventually managing to beat him into unconsciousness with a series of strikes to the head and ears.
-While the Chinese celebrate, Wallace's superior arrives and arrests him for corruption and abuse of power.
+After seeing visions of Hung and remembering his own advice to focus on weakening Twister instead of trading blows with him, Ip switches up his strategy, crippling Twister's arms and eventually managing to beat him into unconsciousness with a series of strikes to the head and ears.
+While the Chinese celebrate, Wallace is arrested by his superiors for corruption, perjury, obstruction of justice, collusion and abuse of power, with Fatso having informed them of this.

 Ip addresses the audience, stating his wish for everyone to respect each other despite the differences between their race, culture, or status.
-Both the Western and Chinese audiences give him a standing ovation, while Twister's manager angrily disproves, stands up and he ends up leaving the arena in disgust.
-Ip goes home, reunites with his family, and meets his newborn son, Ip Ching.
-Sometime later, Wong introduces his master to a boy named Bruce Lee, who wishes to learn Wing Chun in order to beat up people he doesn't like.
+Both the Western and Chinese audiences give him a standing ovation, while Twister's manager leaves the arena in both dissatisfaction and disgust.
+Ip goes home to his family, and meets his newborn son, Ip Ching.
+Sometime later, Yau introduces his master to a boy named Bruce Lee, who wishes to learn Wing Chun in order to beat up people he doesn't like.
 An amused Ip smiles and simply tells him to come back when he has grown up.